michsiec/covid19-predictive-analysis/README.md

 Furthermore, since it has been noticed during performing Exploratory Data Analysis that the variable `new.d` has higher correlation values with `new.c` and `new.r`, they have been used as predictors in the model.

+Next plots show how the polynomial regression models performed on test data:

 <img width="1318" alt="Screenshot 2023-05-02 at 13 27 08" src="https://user-images.githubusercontent.com/96207926/235666022-a1bf4816-5b8e-4752-b861-82ca40c69b99.png">

 <img width="1315" alt="Screenshot 2023-05-02 at 13 30 18" src="https://user-images.githubusercontent.com/96207926/235666588-f34c408c-6ee0-4887-9a4c-0eaba9f19bb3.png">